-- · personal and professional integrity, ethics and values; - experience in corporate management, such as serving as an officer or former officer of a publicly held company; - · strong finance experience; - relevant social policy concerns; - experience relevant to our industry; - experience as a board member or executive officer of another publicly held company; - relevant academic expertise or other proficiency in an area of our operations; - diversity of expertise and experience in substantive matters pertaining to our business relative to other board members; - · diversity of background and perspective, including, but not limited to, with respect to age, gender, race, place of residence and specialized experience;
+- personal and professional integrity, ethics and values; - experience in corporate management, such as serving as an officer or former officer of a publicly held company; - strong finance experience; - relevant social policy concerns; - experience relevant to our industry; - experience as a board member or executive officer of another publicly held company; - relevant academic expertise or other proficiency in an area of our operations; - diversity of expertise and experience in substantive matters pertaining to our business relative to other board members;

-- practical and mature business judgment, including, but not limited to, the ability to make independent analytical inquiries; and - · any other relevant qualifications, attributes or skills.
+- diversity of background and perspective, including, but not limited to, with respect to age, gender, race, place of residence and specialized experience; - practical and mature business judgment, including, but not limited to, the ability to make independent analytical inquiries; and - any other relevant qualifications, attributes or skills.

-The Board of Directors evaluates each individual in the context of the Board of Directors as a whole, with the objective of assembling a group that can best perpetuate the success of the business and represent shareholder interests through the exercise of sound judgment using its diversity of experience in these various areas.
-In determining whether to recommend a director for re-election, the Nominating and Corporate Governance Committee may also consider the director's past attendance at meetings and participation in and contributions to the activities of the Board of Directors.
+The Board of Directors evaluates each individual, whether an incumbent director or a director candidate, based on their qualifications, judgment, attributes, background, experiences, perspectives and skills in the context of the Board as a whole, with the objective of recommending a group that can best perpetuate the success of the company's business and represent shareholder interests through the exercise of sound judgment, using its diversity of experience.

 We believe that a board of directors made up of highly qualified individuals from diverse backgrounds promotes better corporate governance, performance and effective decision-making.
 The Nominating and Corporate Governance Committee makes efforts to ensure that directors and officers have a wide range of skills, experiences and backgrounds to meet our needs.
 To support this objective, the Nominating and Corporate Governance Committee will, when seeking candidates for Board of Directors or executive positions, among other things, (a) consider candidates who are highly qualified based on their experience, functional expertise and personal skills and qualities; and (b) consider diversity criteria including gender and geographical background of the candidate.
-As at the date of this proxy statement, one (17%) woman and one (17%) individual who is racially or ethnically diverse are on our Board of Directors or are executive officers of DiaMedica.
+As at the date of this proxy statement, one (14%) woman and two (29%) individuals who identify as racially or ethnically diverse serve on our Board of Directors.
+Additionally, Mr. Pilnik was born and grew up in São Paulo, Brazil, and speaks Portuguese and Spanish fluently.
+As of the date of this proxy statement the executive officers of DiaMedica include two (33%) women, one (17%) individual with prior military experience, and one (17%) individual who identifies as racially or ethnically diverse.